mcaceresb/stata-gtools/docs/usage/gstats_summarize.md

 gstats sum/tab
 ==============

-Efficiently compute summary statistics in the style of `summarize, detail` and `tabstat`.
+Efficiently compute summary statistics by group in the style of `tabstat` and `summarize, detail`.

 !!! tip "Important"
     Run `gtools, upgrade` to update `gtools` to the latest stable version.